Baby Safe Ant Control—kill ants, not your kids

 It’s been over a month since our second annual ant infestation began.
 Last year, we tried to live with it.
 This year, I couldn’t stand it.

 Can I tell you why I hate having ants?
 It makes me feel dirty.
 No matter how clean my house is, there are germ-bearing vermin infesting my carpet.
 To make matters worse, this year we had three different points of entry and possibly three different colonies: the fireplace, the side door and the back door.
 And to top it all off, it was apparent that the largest colony wasn’t invading from outside they were coming . . . from . . . inside . . . our . . . house!
 Just like the phone call in that campfire story!
 (You know the one, right?)
-To be technical, they lived underneath the house, in a rather inaccessible place, so there wasn’t really a way to go to the source to poison them
+To be technical, they lived underneath the house, in a rather inaccessible place, so there wasn’t really a way to go to the source to poison them.

-So I searched all over the Internet for a baby-safe way to kill ants.
 I got suggestions from my friends and readers (thanks!) and family.
 I tried several before finding one that worked for me.
 Note: some methods don’t kill ants, they just try to keep them from coming into your house (here I’ve marked them as a “deterrent”).

 1. Windex (didn’t work for me this time around, but it worked for MommyZabs, who indicated it was a deterrent)